spatocode/jerm/README.md

 # Jerm

-Jerm is an open source tool that helps you deploy serverless app across all clouds.
+Jerm is an open source tool that helps you deploy serverless apps seamlessly across all clouds.

 ## Quickstart